Chapter 18.60

 (C) Use construction materials and utility equipment that are resistant to flood damage.

 iii.
-No use shall affect the capacity or conveyance of the channel or floodway or any tributary to the main stream, drainage ditch, or any other drainage facility or system.
+No development shall affect the capacity or conveyance of the channel or floodway or any tributary to the main stream, drainage ditch, or any other drainage facility or system.

 iv.
-Structures, buildings and sanitary and utility systems, if permitted, shall meet the applicable performance standards of the shallow flooding (“S-F”) and floodway fringe (“F-F”) districts and shall be constructed or aligned to present the minimum possible resistance to flood flows.
+Structures, buildings, recreational vehicles and sanitary and utility systems, if permitted, shall meet the applicable performance standards of the shallow flooding (“S-F”) and floodway fringe (“F-F”) districts and shall be constructed or aligned to present the minimum possible resistance to flood flows.

 v.
-Buildings, if permitted, shall have a low flood damage potential and shall not be for human habitation.
+Structures, if permitted, shall have a low flood damage potential and shall not be for human habitation.

 vii.
 Watercourse alterations or relocations (channel changes and modifications) must be designed to maintain the flood carrying capacity within the altered or relocated portion.
 In addition, such alterations or relocations must be approved by the Department of Natural Resources.